World Wildlife Fund

 At least a Master's-level degree in natural resource management, international development, or related field of study.

-Extensive familiarity with US Government Project management, administrative and regulatory requirements, inclusive of at least five years of experience in managing multi-partner USG-funded projects in natural resource management or related sector.
+Extensive familiarity with US Government Project management, administrative and regulatory requirements, inclusive of at least three years of experience in managing multi-partner USG-funded projects in natural resource management or related sector.

 Demonstrated capabilities in high-level strategic visioning and leadership.